 Building on this success, we have now developed a fully integrated programme of four interconnected webinars running throughout the year.
 Recent global events have prompted a major shift in the thinking of investors and political leaders around the delivery of major infrastructure projects.
 Priorities are changing, and engineering contractors must adapt to this new and uncertain world.
 This year’s BCECA Conference Series examines the challenge from four linked perspectives.

-1. The Geopolitical Reality: What It Means for Engineering & Energy Sector Infrastructure in the UK
+1. The Geopolitical Reality: What It Means for Engineering & Energy Sector in the UK

 2. The Challenge of Reaching FID for Complex Projects in the UK